 Prince of Wales launches initiative aimed at ending homelessness

-William said he was ‘excited’ to be launching the five-year initiative in the London borough of Lambeth.
+William said he is ‘excited’ to be launching the five-year initiative in the London borough of Lambeth.

 The Prince of Wales has announced the first of the flagship areas where he hopes to end homelessness with his new Homewards project.